 Conversion rates on bottom-tier sales increased from 5% to 33%, and conversion rates on top-tier sales increased from .7% to an astonishing 46%.

-Once all marketing and sales efforts were humming along, this tech company started to see dramatic results.
+Once marketing and sales efforts were humming, this tech company started to see significant results.

 Conversion rates on bottom-tier sales increased from 5% to 33%, and conversion rates on top-tier sales increased from .7% to an astonishing 46%.
 Newly empowered by a robust inbound marketing strategy, this company was closing more deals than it had in years.